 Springhill Main Street

-In this day of multiplexes and IMAX® screens, a single screen theater is a true novelty.
-And the Spring Theatre is the largest one in the state of Louisiana!
-This theater was built in 1946; and while it suffered a fire and a several-year-closure over the past few decades, it has been restored and shows movies from the top ten box office.
+These days, a single-screen theater is a true novelty, and the Spring Theatre is the largest one in the state.
+This restored theater was built in 1946, showing movies from the top-ten box office.

 Just off the Main Street corridor, the town’s Community Activities Center holds the monthly Springhill’s Piney Woods Jamboree.
 Local musicians get your feet tapping and comedians will have you roaring with laughter at this family-friendly event.